Sharon Lovell Member

 After graduating, she started working in a homeless hostel for young people.
 It was during this time that she realised that many of the young people she was working with had been in the care system.
 The interconnection between homelessness and the care system became apparent.
 She felt passionate about the injustices young people in care faced.
 This lead her to move into the field of advocacy and children’s rights when she became an advocate for The Children’s Society; her role was to develop advocacy services for children and young people in local authorities.
 Sharon also has experience of working as a CEO for Cardiff Youth Service, establishing the Caerphilly Youth Information Centre and worked as a volunteer in her local youth centre and Wrexham Women’s Aid.

 More currently, Sharon has helped shape the advocacy agenda and landscape for Wales; she has been instrumental in ensuring that advocacy became a statutory entitlement for all children and young people in Wales, developed advocacy services across Wales and has worked in partnership with Welsh Government, ADSS and WLGA to secure a national advocacy approach for statutory advocacy provision; thus ensuring all children and young people who come into care are given an active offer of advocacy.
-She is currently the National Executive Director for the National Youth Advocacy Service (NYAS) and also holds the following positions:
+She is currently the National Executive Director for the National Youth Advocacy Service (NYAS).
+Sharon was awarded an MBE in 2020 for services to children and young people and also holds the following positions: